How Many Decisions Do We Make Each Day?

 Omer Lewinsohn

+I have to be honest—I wasn’t planning to write about this topic.
+I just needed a quick number for another article, but as I started digging, I realized it opened a box worth exploring.
 Have you ever wondered how many decisions you make every day?
-Think about it, from the moment you wake up you HAVE to decide – what to wear, what to eat, what to say, what to text, and even who to vote for.
+Think about it— from the moment you wake up, you’re making choices: what to wear, what to eat, what to say, what to text, and even who to vote for.

 The Myth About “35000 Decisions Each Day”